nikos/springboot-marklogic-sample/README.md

 > Spring Boot aims to make it easy to create Spring-powered, production-grade applications and services with minimum fuss.

 To interact easily with the exposed REST endpoints there is a small AngularJS web client sitting on top.
+For better understanding how MarkLogic's Java Client API handles JSON and XML documents both formats are supported in the sample application.

 ## Motivation